 - i) Rs.
-19,353.25 lakhs (31 March 2020: Rs.
-18,915.60) loan from Bank presently carrying interest @ 8.85 % (previous year 8.85 %) (floating rate).
+19,640.93 lakhs (31 March 2021: Rs.
+19,353.25 lakhs) loan from Bank presently carrying interest @ 8.95 % (previous year 8.85 %) (floating rate).
 The loan is repayable in 144 monthly instalment starting from January 2018.
 The loan is secured by first exclusive charge on undivided share of land measuring 12.48 acres and Mall building thereon in Coimbatore and rent receivables from both present and future income from Prozone Mall.
 The loan are further secured by corporate guarantee of the Holding Company Prozone Intu Properties Limited.
-One time restructuring proposal is accepted by the bank and said loan is restructured post 31 March 2021 - ii) Rs.
-1,662.85 lakhs (31 March 2020: Rs.
-1,591.78 lakhs) loan from Financial Institution presently carrying interest @ 13.80 % (previous year @ 12.80%) (floating rate).
-The loan is repayable in 30 monthly instalment starting from January 2022.
-The loan is secured by first exclusive charge on undivided share of land measuring 2.99 acres and building thereon.
-The above loans are further secured by corporate guarantee of the Holding Company Prozone Intu Properties Limited and hypothecation of sold and unsold receivables from the residential project. - iii) As per RBI's Policy, the Company has availed the relief provided by banks & financial institution by way of moratorium on principal and interest repayments on the loans taken from banks and financial institutions and thus the repayment schedule has been modified accordingly.
+One time restructuring of loan as prescribed by RBI due to covid is implemented by bank in current financial year. - ii) Rs.
+Nil lakhs (31 March 2021: Rs.
+1,662.85 lakhs) loan from Financial Institution was carrying interest @ 13.80 % (previous year @ 13.80%) (floating rate).
+The loan was repayable in 30 monthly instalment starting from January 2022.
+The said loan was fully repaid during this financial year - iii) During the year company has issued 2000 unrated, senior, redeemable, secured, transferable, non-convertible debentures of a face value of INR 1,00,000/- each, of the aggregate value of up to INR 20,00,000 (total amount agreed amount is Rs 90 crores which will be issued in various tranches).
+The Debentures are Zero Coupon and are redeemable at premium of an IRR of 12% in 16 quarters.
+These are secured against land admeasuring 10.48 Acres including building thereon, FSI, development rights, all sold & unsold units on the said land.
+These are further secured by corporate guarantee of the Holding Company Prozone Intu Properties Limited.
+Accrued interest but not due is included in closing balance. - iv) As per RBI's Policy, the Company has availed the relief provided by banks & financial institution by way of moratorium on principal and interest repayments on the loans taken from banks and financial institutions and thus the repayment schedule has been modified accordingly.